autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 --------
 .. index:: SPARK_05

-[GNAT] This restriction checks at compile time that some constructs forbidden in SPARK 2005 are not present.
-Note that SPARK 2005 has been superseded by SPARK 2014, whose restrictions are checked by the tool GNATprove.
+[GNAT] This restriction no longer has any effect and is superseded by SPARK 2014, whose restrictions are checked by the tool GNATprove.
 To check that a codebase respects SPARK 2014 restrictions, mark the code with pragma or aspect ``SPARK_Mode``, and run the tool GNATprove at Stone assurance level, as